NezumiRonin/pgnparser/README.md

 #### justplay
 Just reads and silently plays the games, good for testing PGN file and benchmark.
 #### search
 Searchs a pattern in the game position.
 Upper/Lower case color applies.
 Think "short-circuit" evaluation, faster and/or lesser common positions go first for speed.
-In Windows, search pattern must go betwwen double quotes.
+In Windows, search pattern must go between double quotes.

 * **w**	Evaluate only *w*hite or *b*lack active move, before the actual move.
 Must be first.